jcslm001/murty.io/README.md

 Configure your web server to send requests to the relevant domain directly to the [public](public/) sub-directory.

-To minify the front-end assets for production use:
+To prepare the site for production use:

 ```
+php artisan view:clear
 npm run production
 ```